gatling/gatling/src/sphinx/quickstart.rst

 ---------------

 Gatling simulation scripts are written in `Scala <http://www.scala-lang.org/>`_, **but don't panic!** You can use all the basic functions of Gatling without knowing much about Scala.
-In most situations, the DSL will cover most of your needs and you'll be able to build your scenarios.
+In most situations the DSL will cover most of your needs and you'll be able to build your scenarios.

-If you are interested in knowing more about Scala, we then recommend that you have a look at `Twitter's Scala School <http://twitter.github.io/scala_school>`_.
+If you are interested in knowing more about Scala, then we recommend that you have a look at `Twitter's Scala School <http://twitter.github.io/scala_school>`_.

 .. note::
   Feel also free to join our `Google Group`_ and ask for help.